jeanjusten/jeanjusten/README.md

 coding due to a personal side project in Game Maker Studio 2.
 Since then, i've been puting all those skills to use and working hard in my journey to become a programmer.
 <br><br>
+Currently im doing some freelance jobs on Webdesign.<br>
 Check out my repositories to see my study projects and jobs i've done for real clients.<br>
 You can also check my <a href="https://jeanjusten.com" alt="www.jeanjusten.com">Website</a> for my full portfolio.